 UVM Hosts Timely Panel on Federal Cuts to Public Health Programs

-On Thursday, October 16, 2025, Dr. Jan K. Carney, Associate Dean for Public Health and Health Policy at the University of Vermont, led a thought-provoking panel discussion during an event titled Federal Cuts to Global and Public Health: Effects and Responses.
-Sponsored by multiple departments across UVM, the event brought together faculty, students, and public health professionals to examine the far-reaching consequences of recent federal funding reductions to public health programs and research initiatives.
+On Thursday, October 16, 2025, Dr. Jan K. Carney, Associate Dean for Public Health and Health Policy in the Larner College of Medicine (LCOM) at the University of Vermont (UVM), led a thought-provoking panel discussion on public health issues during an event titled Federal Cuts to Global and Public Health: Effects and Responses.
+Co-sponsored by multiple units across UVM and the Vermont Public Health Association (VtPHA) and co-chaired by Dr. Jeanne Shea, Director of UVM's Health and Society Program and by Dan Olson, Executive Director of the VtPHA, the event brought together faculty, students, staff, and public health professionals to examine the far-reaching consequences of recent federal funding reductions to public and global health programs and research initiatives.

-Dr. Carney facilitated a dynamic conversation among a panel of experts, who explored the implications of these cuts on both global and local health systems.
+Dr. Carney moderated a dynamic conversation among a panel of public health experts, who explored the implications of these cuts in the United States.
 The discussion focused on the challenges facing public health infrastructure, the impact on vulnerable populations, and strategies for advocacy and adaptation in the face of shifting federal priorities.
+Dr. Shea moderated the keynote address and Dr. Burton Wilcke, Emeritus Associate Professor of Biomedical and Health Sciences at UVM, moderated a global health panel.

 The event underscored UVM’s commitment to fostering informed dialogue and equipping the next generation of public health leaders with the tools and knowledge needed to navigate a rapidly evolving field.